tabdroid-1/TenFaction/README.md

 # TenFaction

-Unfortunately TenFaction source code lost on hard drive failure.
+Unfortunately TenFaction source code is gone due to hard drive failure.

 I might rip assets and scripts in the future from builds.